gaganmangat/MTech-Thesis/README.md

 # Proposed Algorithms
 The implementation consists of 4 node-allocation algorithms for the SLURM job scheduler.
-The first three algorithms consider the job's communication behavior based on the communication patterns/underlying algorithms of different MPI collectives.
+* The first three algorithms consider the job's communication behavior based on the communication patterns/underlying algorithms of different MPI collectives.
-The default and greedy algorithms are implemented in the Master branch.
+* The default and greedy algorithms are implemented in the Master branch.
-The balanced and adaptive algorithms are implemented in the algo2 branch.
+* The balanced and adaptive algorithms are implemented in the algo2 branch.

-The fourth algorithm considers the job's actual communication pattern by taking as input a (node x node) communication matrix denoting the total amount of communication between the nodes.
+* The comm balanced considers the job's actual communication pattern by taking as input a (node x node) communication matrix denoting the total amount of communication between the nodes.
 It is implemented in the algo3 branch.

 ## Setup